OtzoLive/lor-api-wrapper/README.md

 ```

 ## API Reference
-The wrapper is designed to use selectors that match RIOT API documentation to simply use.
+The wrapper is designed to use selectors that match RIOT API documentation to simplify use.

 For more information visit [api.riotgames.com](https://developer.riotgames.com/apis#).